booker1337/booker_mvp/README.md

 ```
 npm run lint
 ```
-To fix all your errors automatically
+To check your code style and fix all errors which can be automatically fixed
 ```
-npm run lint --fix
+npm run lint:fix
 ```

 ### Setting up Environment Variables